ipfs/specs/IPIP/0001-lightweight-rfc-process.md

 ### Compatibility

-Existing contents of [ipfs/specs][1] repository act as the initial state against which RFC PRs can be opened.
+Existing contents of [ipfs/specs][1] repository act as the initial state against which IPIP PRs can be opened.

 ### Security

 Existing Git-based review infrastructure, user accounts and reputation system will be reused.

-Merging RFC will require approval from two [Specs Stewards].
+Merging IPIP will require approval from two [Specs Stewards].

 ### Alternatives

-- Maintaining the status quo (no RFC process) is not acceptable, as we want to move specification discussions away from repositories of specific implementations.
+- Maintaining the status quo (no IPIP process) is not acceptable, as we want to move specification discussions away from repositories of specific implementations.
 We need a mechanism for discussing improvements that is not tied to specific implementation or language.
-- Creating more elaborate RFC process.
+- Creating more elaborate IPIP process.
 This comes with increased overhead and risk.
 Introducing a complex process requires deeper understanding of community needs and pitfalls of preexisting processes, and since we don't have any process in place, starting light, limits the risk.